Poe (singer): Video games

 In October 1998, Poe appeared with actor Bruce Willis in the PlayStation video game Apocalypse.
 Poe plays Bruce Willis's ex-girlfriend, Mary Magdelene, who had been turned into the evil Plague—one of the Horsemen of Apocalypse.
 Clips of Poe performing on stage also play on screens in the game's environment.
 Poe also contributed an early version of the song "Control" to the soundtrack of Apocalypse.Billboard Magazine.
 October 1998.

-In May 2010, Poe's song "Haunted" appeared as the end credit of Episode 2 in the Remedy Entertainment game, "Alan Wake".
+In May 2010, Poe's song "Haunted" appeared in the ending of Episode 2 in the Remedy Entertainment game Alan Wake.

+Poe's newest song in over a decade, "This Road", credited to her and Sam Lake, appears in Alan Wake 2.

 Conjure One projects

-In 2002, Poe co-wrote and performed, "Center of the Sun" and "Make a Wish" for Conjure One's self-titled release on Nettwerk Records.
+In 2002, Poe co-wrote and performed "Center of the Sun" and "Make a Wish" for Conjure One's self-titled release on Nettwerk Records.
 "Center of the Sun" was featured in the film X-Men 2.
 A Special Edition 12-inch vinyl record and a CD single of the song were released in 2003, with remixes by Pete Lorimer – 29 Palms Remix, Junkie XL Remix, and Solarstone's Chilled-Out Remix.

 In 2005, Poe co-wrote and performed "Endless Dream", "Extraordinary Way" and "One Word" for Conjure One's second album entitled Extraordinary Ways.
-On the original packaging, Poe was credited with the pseudonym, "Jane," due to her legal limitations during that period.
-Also in 2005, a CD single and 12-inch vinyl records were released of "Extraordinary Way," which included remixes by Antillas and Low End Specialists.
+On the original packaging, Poe was credited with the pseudonym "Jane" due to her legal limitations during that period.
+Also in 2005, a CD single and 12-inch vinyl records were released of "Extraordinary Way", which included remixes by Antillas and Low End Specialists.